prashk7/data_mining/clustering/README.md

 This project focuses on clustering study, and in particular, the well-known k-means method.
 The associated data file is named as water-treatment.data, and the documentation file for this data set is given in the file named water-treatment-dataDescription.txt.
 Specifically, there are 527 data items and each of them is a 38-dimensional vector.
 Please note that each attribute (i.e., dimension) has a different range of the values.
 Also please note that there are missing values.

-Steps followed in determining the Cluster by using the R programming language:
+Steps followed in determining the Cluster and applied k means algorithm using the R programming language:

 Data Cleaning and Preparation:-
 * In the data set given, the first element of each is day of the data and rest are attribute values.
 I am removing the first element for all elements i.e. pointing it to null. i.e.waterTreatmentData$V1 = NULL